 Can you imagine just how proud it made Brazil’s best all-around cowboy when his son was crowned the World Champion All-Around Cowboy in 2016?

 Kaleb rode Dre, and Junior rode Green Card to win The American.
-We all know how huge horsepower is to every timed-event cowboy.
+We all know how huge horses are to every timed-event cowboy.

 “My dad once said, ‘If I die on a horse, I’ll die a happy man and I’ll die in peace,’” Junior said.
 “He died on his horse the next day.